mrjonlunn/tapestry/README.md

 This will be updated once I get to the Gold Layer and Silver is complete

 ## Notes on the Medaillon layout
-I'll be using the Medaillon approuch to building the Data Lake in MS Fabric, using Bronze, Silver and Gold.
-However, However these will be further sub-divided by a layer.
+I'll be using the Medaillon approuch to building a Data Lake in MS Fabric, using Bronze, Silver and Gold.
+However, these will be further sub-divided by a layers, such as raw, cleaned, conformed and reporting.
 I would check out the video by Simon Whiteley [Behind the Hype - The Medallion Architecture Doesn't Work](https://www.youtube.com/watch?v=fz4tax6nKZM "Take me to YouTube")